tundeiness/Weather-Application/README.md

 The Weather App project tests my knowledge of asynchronous communication with promises or async/await and when to use them.
-This app allows users to search for a specific location and toggle temperature display from Fahrenheit to Celsius or vice versa.
+This app allows users to search for a specific location and toggle temperature display from Fahrenheit to Celsius and vice versa.

 ### Built With